-- Working with mainstream mental health and suicide prevention organisations to assist them to be more responsive to the needs of LGBTI people and communities.
+- Working with mental health and suicide prevention organisaitons and services to support them to be increasingly responsive to the needs of LGBTI people and communities.

-- Supporting LGBTI people and communities to better identify and respond to their mental health needs.
+- Supporting LGBTI people and communities to be able to identify and respond to their own mental health needs, along with supporting others in the LGBTI community.

 - Developing a suite of professional resources for the mental health sector to implement.